aubrey-sherman/react-jobly/readme.md

 ## Jobly

 Jobly is a React front-end app for job searching.

-Users can
+Users can:
 * sign up
 * log in/out
 * edit their profile page